specializeddevel/audiobook-smart-organizer/README.md

 ## Scripts and Usage

+Here is a detailed breakdown of each script and its available command-line arguments.

 ### 1. `validate_names.py` - The Validator

 This script is a diagnostic tool.
 It analyzes the names of folders and audio files in a directory to identify those that likely do not contain enough information (title and author) to be classified correctly.